 Examples of sketches I did, and whiteboard sketches showing: 1) How users create an account and get taught how to use RTL 2) How users receive memories.

-Sections of the app have been prototyped on Figma.
+Sections of the app have been prototyped on Figma and handed over to the client.
 However, due to NDA, I cannot show the whole application.
-We are awaiting feedback from the client before moving to usability testing.

 How the app would look on a mobile.